microsoft/PowerToys/README.md

  - Fixed a title bar issue after maximizing the Peek's window.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Fixed a crash when trying to use Peek in File Explorer alternatives.
  - Added a previewer for drives.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
- - File and folder previewers will now asynchronously calculate size, similar to the Properties screen in File Explorer.
+ - The folder previewer will now asynchronously calculate size, similar to the Properties screen in File Explorer.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### PowerRename